- Introduction to credit reporting

 Fixing an error on your credit report

-From March 2014, the Privacy Act will have more safeguards to make it easier for you to have errors investigated and resolved.
-In the new credit reporting system, any credit provider or credit reporting body with whom you have dealt with must investigate any correction requests you make.
-This applies even if the information you are seeking to have corrected was not entered by the credit provider or credit reporting body you complained to.
+In the credit reporting system, any credit provider or credit reporting body with whom you have dealt with must investigate any correction requests you make.
+This applies even if the information you are seeking to have corrected was not entered by the credit provider or credit reporting body you complain to.
 They can’t say you need to take the issue to someone else to fix.

-It will also be necessary for the credit provider or credit reporting body to demonstrate how the information on your credit file is correct.
-Previously, it was your responsibility to show how the information was wrong.
+It is also necessary for the credit provider or credit reporting body to demonstrate how the information on your credit file is correct.

 Credit providers and credit reporting bodies are required to correct errors that you bring to their attention.
-If they do not take action following the first contact, your request can be escalated to their external dispute resolution (EDR) scheme, or to the OAIC.
+If they do not take action following the first contact, your request can be escalated to their external dispute resolution (EDR) scheme, or to the credit reporting regulator, the Office of the Australian Information Commissioner OAIC.
 For financial services companies, contact the Financial Ombudsman Service (FOS) or Credit & Investments Ombudsman (CIO).
 For telecommunications companies, contact the Telecommunications Industry Ombudsman.
 Call the Energy and Water Ombudsman in your state or territory if you have concerns about utility bills.

 Removing defaults from your credit report